pupil-labs/tag-aligner/blender_and_notebook/README.md

 Once the process finishes, open the Animation view and press the spacebar to see the recording play in 3D!

-You can also open the 'tag_aligner_blender_addon.py' file to see the code of the Add-on, and the assets can be opened in Blender for further inspection.
+You can also open the 'tag_aligner_blender_addon_vX.X.X.py' file to see the code of the Add-on.